raspberrypilearning/getting-started-with-picamera/en/step_6.md

 Your file will appear on your Desktop
 The preview will close.

-You can also use `start_and_capture_files` to capture multiple images.
+You can also use `take_sequence` to capture multiple images.

-This code captures three images and uses a 0.5 second delay between each image.
+This code captures three images and uses a 2 second delay between each image.

 - Amend line 4 in your code: